 The use of bottled water brings with it a whole host of other environmental concerns.
 These include the fact that petroleum products are used in the production of the plastic, and that shipping of bottled water is enormously costly in terms of the burning of fossil fuels and the resulting damage to climate change.
 Plastic bottles take over 1000 years to biodegrade, and only about 20% are recycled.

 These are not the only concerns.
 Bottled water has had a detrimental affect on many neighborhood communities throughout the USA and the world.
 The Sierra Club, as well as citizen’s groups in Michigan, Maine and California, have gone to court over the Nestle Corporation’s water bottling operations.
 These groups claim that Nestle’s practices have degraded lakes and wetlands, lowered water tables, and pose a threat to residential and agricultural water supplies.
 A series of cases have found that Nestle Waters North America has damaged the environment through their pumping operations.
-Closer to home, the Nestle Corporation is currently working with Chaffee County to bottle water from the springs at Brown’s Canyon, on the upper Arkansas River.
-This water would be piped to Johnson Village and then trucked to Denver to be sold as part of Nestle’s Arrowhead brand.
+Closer to home, the Nestle Corporation is currently exporting water from the springs at Brown’s Canyon, on the upper Arkansas River.
+This water is piped 5 miles to Johnson Village and then trucked to Denver to be sold as part of Nestle’s Arrowhead brand.
 (See Controversy brews over Nestle-Aurora water issue)